Nikhil-Kulkarni/bootstrap-dapp/README.md

 ## Installation

-Drap and Drop the library to your react project and install ethers.
+Drap and Drop the library folder to your react project and install ethers.
 Add `REACT_APP_INFURA_URL` to your environment.
 This should point to your infura environment. <br /> Wrap your top level React component in `EthersProvider` and you're ready to go. <br /> For create react app, wrap your index.js with `EthersProvider`.

 ```
 <EthersProvider>